EriBloo/laravel-model-snapshots/README.md

     - `morphSnapshotModels(string $snapshotClass)` - `morphToMany` relation that directly returns snapshotted model
     - `morphSnapshotModel(string $snapshotClass)` - `morphToOne` version of above

+### Events

+There are 2 events that get dispatched:

+- `EriBloo\LaravelModelSnapshots\Events\SnapshotPersisted` - dispatched when new snapshot is persisted, but not when duplicate is found
+- `EriBloo\LaravelModelSnapshots\Events\SnapshotRestored` - dispatched when snapshot is restored

 ## Testing

 ```bash